-the side of knowledge.
-In this exciting Expo activity students will compete in IXL Maths activities and be able to track the Maths competition leaders on a leaderboard.
+the side of Nation will be able to track the Maths activities and be able to track the Maths competition leaders on a leaderboard.
 The overall winner at the end of the day will receive a tablet!
 Teachers will be able to find out how IXL's personalised learning can support students in building their skills and knowledge in Maths, English and Science.